CC-circuits and the expressive power of nilpotent algebras: Introduction

-The first results about $\CC$-circuits arose from a characterization of them in the language of groups/monoids: In \cite{barrington-NUDFA} Barrington, Straubing and Th\'erien used the notion of NUDFA (non uniform deterministic finite automata, introduced in \cite{barrington-NUDFA-old}) to show that a language is in $\ACC^0$ if and only if it is accepted by a NUDFA over a solvable monoid, and in $\CC^0$ if and only if it is accepted by a NUDFA over a solvable group.
-NUDFAs proved not only to be a fruitful tool in circuit complexity \cite{mckenzieNC1}, but also led to new developments in algebra, regarding the study of equations in monoids and groups \cite{barrington-eq-monoids}.
+The first results about $\CC$-circuits arose from a characterization of them in the language of groups/monoids: In~\cite{barrington-NUDFA} Barrington, Straubing and Th\'erien used the notion of NUDFA (non uniform deterministic finite automata, introduced in~\cite{barrington-NUDFA-old}) to show that a language is in $\ACC^0$ if and only if it is accepted by a NUDFA over a solvable monoid, and in $\CC^0$ if and only if it is accepted by a NUDFA over a solvable group.\footnote{We remark that this characterization of $\CC^0$ was not explicitly stated in~\cite{barrington-NUDFA}, as the paper does not use the notion of $\CC$-circuits.
+However the relevant literature often attributes it to~\cite{barrington-NUDFA}, as it is a direct consequence of the presented results.
+One of the first explicit mentions of it can be found in~\cite[Theorem~2.8]{mckenzieNC1}.
+Also Conjecture~\ref{conj:CCcircuits} was originally stated as a conjecture about NUDFAs in~\cite{barrington-NUDFA}.} NUDFAs proved not only to be a fruitful tool in circuit complexity, but also led to new developments in algebra, regarding the study of equations in monoids and groups~\cite{barrington-eq-monoids}.

 In this paper we give a new algebraic description of $\CC$-circuits, using concepts from universal algebra, more specifically \emph{commutator theory}.
 We show that, in some sense, $\CC$-circuits of bounded depth can be represented by the circuits over a nilpotent algebra from a congruence modular variety and vice-versa.
 As a corollary we obtain the following theorem: